Andybrookes-dev/capstone-project/README.md

 ![colorpallete](assets/color_pallete.png)

-I wanted it to be a sophisticated but earthy Italian restuarant booking website.
-Warm trattoria tones, chalkboard-style menus, gold accents for a touch of class.
-Clear typography and immersive layout - font-family: 'Cinzel Decorative’, gives a great effect with the interlocking O’ in Booking.
-Also used serif.
+I aimed to create a restaurant booking experience that feels both sophisticated and grounded in authentic Italian warmth.
+I lived in Italy for 4 years and have experienced lots of authentic dining.
+The design draws on classic trattoria aesthetics — rich, earthy tones, chalkboard‑style elements, and subtle gold accents to add a sense of elegance.
+Typography plays a key role: Cinzel Decorative provides a distinctive character (especially with the interlocking “O” in “Booking”), while complementary serif fonts reinforce the traditional, welcoming atmosphere.
+The overall layout is immersive, clean, and intentionally crafted to reflect the charm of an upscale yet homely Italian dining space.

 - **Accessibility:** WCAG compliance, semantic HTML, alt text, ARIA labels.

 ![wcag](assets/w3c_markup_validation_service.png)

-- **Responsiveness:** Screenshots of mobile/tablet/desktop views.
-Optimized for mobile/tablet/desktop with touch-friendly buttons and adaptive layout

 ---
 ---
-## 🚀 Agile Development
+##  Agile Development

 I adopted an Agile methodology during the development of my **Restuarant reservation system**, using the **MoSCoW prioritisation method** to ensure essential features were delivered first.
 A public GitHub Project Board was used to manage user stories, tasks, and track progress.